Headington Rye Oxford

-Headington Rye Oxford is an independent day co-educational prep school for girls and boys aged 3–11 and a day and boarding school for girls aged 11–18, in Headington, Oxford, England.
+Headington School Oxford is an independent day co-educational prep school for girls and boys aged 3–11 and a day and boarding school for girls aged 11–18, in Headington, Oxford, England.

 Headington Rye Oxford was formed in 2024, when Headington School, founded in 1915, merged with the neighbouring Rye St Antony School, founded in 1930.

 History

 Headington School was founded in 1915 by a group of evangelical Christians to provide "a sound education for girls to fit them for the demands and opportunities likely to arise after the war".
 It started at Headington Lodge on Osler Road with ten boarding and eight day girls.
 As the school expanded after the war, more buildings were bought and added to the school.

 In 1920, Davenport House, one of the current boarding houses, (on the corner of London Road and Pullens Lane) was taken over by the school.
 The house had a 2 acre garden and another 19 acre of farmland attached stretching as far east as the White Horse pub.
 The main school then moved to its current building, built in the neo-Georgian style, in 1930.
 In 1942 it was registered as an educational charity.